clintberry/phonybox/README.rst

-Phone-System-in-a-Box
+Phony Box
 =====================
-(will someone please come up with a cool name for this... honestly...)

-Phone-System-in-a-Box (PSIAB) is a full phone system already installed with FreeSWITCH and Plivo.
+PhonyBox is a full phone system already installed with FreeSWITCH and Plivo.
 Fire it up, and you have a working phone system that you can customize with PHP.

-PSIAB is based on a custom Vagrant box that I have built, which is essentially just a virtual machine pre-installed and configured with FreeSWITCH, Plivo, PHP/Apache, and MySQL.
+PhonyBox is based on a custom Vagrant box that I have built, which is essentially just a virtual machine pre-installed and configured with FreeSWITCH, Plivo, PHP/Apache, and MySQL.
 It is a great starting point to get your next phone app started quickly.
 REALLY QUICKLY.
 I mean no installation of anything, just fire it up and it works...